Authors and Illustrators

 Nicola graduated in Zoology from King’s College, University of Cambridge, and studied geese, bats and whales before becoming a presenter for The Really Wild Show and the BBC Natural History Unit.
 She has been writing for children for more than 20 years.
 Underlying all Nicola’s writing is the belief that a relationship with nature is essential to every human being, and that now, more than ever, we need to renew that relationship.
 Nicola is based in Crickhowell, Wales.

 Glenn Dene is a South Wales based OperatingDepartment Practitioner, who works for Aneurin Bevan University Health Board.
 He is also aphotographer and writer.
 In 2017 his documentary photography project Magpie which follows thelives of ten children with ASD was published in fourteen countries.
 In 2019 hepublished his ﬁrst novel Rotten Apples Comedy Club.
 He lives in Abergavennywith his wife, children and labrador.
-Glenn Dene is the photographer of Behindthe Mask.
+Glenn Dene is the photographer of Behindthe Mask and The Second Wave.

 Hannah Doyle lives in a small village in mid Wales with her young son Jonah, and a very bouncy sheepdog called Holly.